 Desserts meanwhile will lean towards a Latin American heritage: from churro ice cream sandwiches, chocolate taquitos and a dulce de leche cheesecake.
 All of this can be washed down with one of the most interesting selections of small batch artisanal agaves in London.

-The backdrop against which all of this can be savoured is equally compelling.
+If you’re looking for the best new restaurants London has to offer, the backdrop against which all of this can be savoured is equally compelling.
 The design of both the ground-floor dining room and the first-floor lounge is saturated with elements of rustic, authentic Mexican culture balanced with a fusion of elegant, warm and sophisticated Japanese touches.
 Rough surfaces are softened by subtle ambient lighting and stark finishes offset by warm timbers and cognac coloured leather.

 Heddon Yokocho: Mayfair

+A well established restaurant group brings a new London restaurant opening this year.
 Transporting guests back in time to the yokocho ‘alleyways’ of Japan is Heddon Yokocho, a place immersing diners in the vibrant Showa retro era of 1970s Tokyo.
 A downtown retro-style ramen bar that originally opened its doors on the popular pedestrianised food quarter of Heddon Street in October, the restaurant has now re-launched bigger and better than ever.

 Introducing basement seating and an all-new three course Christmas set menu for only £24.50, the fast-casual dining spot celebrates the history of ramen and the differences of this regional cuisine.

-Serving up speciality bowls with different broths from across Japan, from the snowy northern islands of Hokkaido to the southern tropical archipelagos of Kyushu, favourites include the ubiquitous ‘Tonkotsu Ramen’ and regional specialties such as ‘Sapporo Miso’, a miso-based chicken & pork broth ramen, and ‘Hakodate Shio’ – a salt and miso-based broth ramen.
+Serving up speciality bowls with different broths from across Japan, from the snowy northern islands of Hokkaido to the southern tropical archipelagos of Kyushu, favourites include the ubiquitous ‘Tonkotsu Ramen’ and regional especialties such as ‘Sapporo Miso’, a miso-based chicken & pork broth ramen, and ‘Hakodate Shio’ – a salt and miso-based broth ramen.

-For vegans, there is the ‘Vegan Napoli’, a tomato-based ramen with grilled tomato & mushroom topped with basil and vegan cheese along with the signature ‘Yokocho’, a soy-based chicken & pork broth ramen with slices of BBQ pork.
+For vegans, there is the ‘Vegan Napoli’, tomato-based ramen with grilled tomato & mushroom topped with basil and vegan cheese along with the signature ‘Yokocho’, a soy-based chicken & pork broth ramen with slices of BBQ pork.
 Keep your eyes peeled as Yokocho will also be popping up serving up comforting bowls to West London at Japan Centre Ichiba in Westfield from early December.

 Como Garden: Kensington